Isao Kimura

 Isao Kimura (木村 功, Kimura Isao), sometimes credited as Kō Kimura, was a Japanese stage and film actor who appeared in more than one hundred films of directors such as Akira Kurosawa, Mikio Naruse, Tadashi Imai and Yoshishige Yoshida.

 Biography

-Kimura was born in Hiroshima City, and graduated from the Bunka Gakuin school, Tokyo, in 1943.
+Kimura was born in Hiroshima, and graduated from the Bunka Gakuin school, Tokyo, in 1943.
 In 1945, he lost his parents in the atomic bombing of Hiroshima and was himself exposed to radiation.
 He joined the Haiyuza Theatre Company in 1946, but left four years later to form the Youth Actor Club (Gekidan Seihai) with Eiji Okada and Nobuo Kaneko.

 Kimura acted in films since 1942.
 Notable appearances include Kurosawa's Stray Dog, Seven Samurai and Ikiru.
 In addition, he worked with the Seihai theatre company and made numerous television appearances.
 He succumbed to cancer and died in 1981, aged 58.